ayousry42/u3brain/Computer Science/Smort System/PSO.md

 - Particle = Bird
 - Sol =  Food

-- Fathes has 2 types:
+- Faitnes has 2 types:
 	P best -> Best sol has achive by **Individual so far** G best -> Best sol has achive by **All agents so far**